gbif/regionalnodes/sessions.md

 **Format** Key updates will be available from this page in the form of short pre-recorded presentations that can be reused as training materials or outreach materials (max 7 minutes per video).

-**Please view the presentations ahead of the live Q&A session and use the GBIF community forum to ask any questions ahead of the live session.
-You can also ask questions during the panel discussions.**

 ### Theme 3: Product development and tools

 {: .notification .is-info}